zamk112/random-scripts-repo/PowerShell/IPv4CIDRSubnetting/README.md

 |Binary        |1         |1         |0        |0        |0        |0       |0       |0       |1      |0      |1      |0      |1     |0     |0     |0    |0    |0    |0   |0   |0   |0   |0   |1  |0  |0  |0  |0  |0  |0  |0  |0  |

-So `192.168.1.0` in binary form is `11000000101010000000000100000000` but if we add the values together and store it in a unsigned integer variable then bitwise operations are much eaiser to perform.
+So `192.168.1.0` in binary form is `11000000101010000000000100000000` but if we add the values together and store it in a unsigned integer variable then bitwise operations are much easier to perform.

 $3232235776 = 2147483648 + 1073741824 + 8388608 + 2097152 + 524288 + 256$